 The Compensation Committee typically approves long-term incentive grants for NEOs at the start of their employment, and annually thereafter in connection with the annual performance review.
 Additionally, the Compensation Committee may periodically grant additional equity awards based on changes in job responsibility, performance and contribution, or other special circumstances.

-For the 2022 plan year, the Compensation Committee approved both stock options and RSUs for NEOs as part of their annual longterm incentive awards, except for Dr. Manion and Dr. Cawkwell, for whom these awards were part of their new hire compensation arrangement and were granted at the start of their employment.
-The vesting schedules for grants made in 2022 are as follows:
+For the 2023 plan year, the Compensation Committee approved both stock options and RSUs for NEOs as part of their annual long-term incentive awards.
+The vesting schedules for grants made in 2023 are as follows: